gpuweb/gpuweb/proposals/compatibility-mode.md

 **Justification**: OpenGL ES 3.1 says such usage has undefined behavior.

+## 20. Limit the number of texture+sampler combinations in a pipeline.

+If the number of texture+sampler combinations used a in single stage in a pipeline exceeds `min(maxSampledTexturesPerShaderStage, maxSamplerPerShaderStage)` a validation error is generated.

+**Justification**: In OpenGL ES 3.1 does not support more combinations.
+Sampler units and texture units are bound together.
+Texture unit X uses sampler unit X.

 ## Issues

 Q: OpenGL ES does not have "coarse" and "fine" variants of the derivative instructions (`dFdx()`, `dFdy()`, `fwidth()`).
 Should WGSL's "fine" derivatives (`dpdxFine()`, `dpdyFine()`, and `fwidthFine()`) be required to deliver high precision results?
 See [Issue 4325](https://github.com/gpuweb/gpuweb/issues/4325).